mulle-concurrent/mulle-aba/README.md

 *Available in state 4 (black)*

-This function must be periodically by all cooperating threads.
+This function must be periodically called by all cooperating threads.
 It acts like a memory barrier and frees delayed pointers, that have been relinquished by all other threads.

-This operation is lockfree (black).
+This operation is lock-free (black).
 If any `free` routine of the pointers blocks or locks, this operation also blocks.